schnapsen-game/ssp_demo/readme.md

 * crossbar-service: a configuration file to the crossbar.io WAMP router, described in the `docker-compose.yml`.
 * javascript/user-service: a node.js microservice, responsible for user registration and login.
 * javascript/table-service: a node.js microservice, responsible for table handling (grouping of the users), but not for games.
+* javascript/lib: node.js modules used common by the microservices.
+* javascript/Dockerfile-common: A common dokcerfile used to build all kind of node.js based containers.
+* javascript/.dockerignore: A dockerigonre file used for all node.js based container's build.
 * scala/*: scala based microservices.
 * docker-compose.yml: describes the services, networks and volumes for Docker for one command service execution.
 * docker-compose.development.yml: describes the development related configuration.